dan-schel/css-template/README.md

 ### Custom properties

-The custom properties used in this template (not including color swatches):
+The custom properties used in this template (excluding many color swatches):

 | Property                   | Description                                                  |
 | -------------------------- | ------------------------------------------------------------ |